lienzhuzhu/blog/content/posts/lfd/lfd-2.md

 The graphs show us that the $c_{min}$ coin is not bounded by the Hoeffding bound as we would expect.
 This makes sense because the Hoeffding inequality only applies to situations where we decide on a strategy before working on the data.
 In the learning problem, we pick $g$ based on the performance of many $h$'s on the dataset.

-Here's a short elaboration on the Hoeffding bound:

-TODO

 **3. [e]**

 The key point of the concept of noise is that sometimes $y \neq f(\vec{x})$, or in other words, $y$ does not correspond the $f(\vec{x})$ completely.